danilhendrasr/skaja/README.md

 # Skaja

-The name comes from translating Redis' name expansion --which is Remote Dictionary Server-- into Indonesian, which becomes "Server Kamus Jarak Jauh", or "Skaja" for short.
+The name comes from translating what "Redis" stands for --Remote Dictionary Server-- into Indonesian, which becomes "Server Kamus Jarak Jauh" or Skaja for short.

-Ikr, I'm bad at naming things.
+Ikr, what a goofy ahh name.